WebSourceGroup/SEO-Booster-Rocket/readme.txt

 = 1.0.2 =
 * Updated url rewrite functionality & misc UX/UI updates.

+= 1.1 =
+* Integrated Yelp Fusion API & Fused it together with Google Places API.
+We hope you like the Integration.

 == Upgrade Notice ==

+= 1.1 =
+Tested with new & existing installations.
+We expect it to work fine.

 = 1.0.2 =
 Added functionality that uses the WP Rewrite API.
 Please use at your own discretion.